 Cinco de Mayo isn’t celebrated very widely in Mexico (it’s often erroneously thought of as Mexican Independence Day, which is actually September 16), but it’s so popular in the States that many people consider it the kickoff of summer—no matter that there’s still frost in some parts of the country.
 Since there are no real rules, serve up what you like.As you may have read 50 times by now this month,

 Here’s an assortment of Mexican-influenced, but by no means traditional, cocktails that use beer, tequila, and rum.
-So pull out the chips, some salsa, and plenty of water, and party—it’s almost summer!
+(While you’re at it, give mezcal some love too—and other Mexican alcohol options like tepache.)

 We replaced the water in a traditional aqua fresca with rum, creating a cocktail that throws you into vacation mode with just one sip.
 Use any fruit you like, but pineapple is pretty perfect.
 Get our Spiked Pineapple Agua Fresca recipe.